 Phase Contrast Microscopy (PCM) – The procedure outlined in NIOSH Method 7400 for the evaluation of fibers in air samples.

 Planned Renovation Operations – A renovation operation, or a number of such operations, in which some RACM will be removed or stripped within a given period of time and that can be predicted.
-Individual nonscheduled operations are included if a number of such operations can be predicted to occur during a given period of time based on operating experience
+Individual nonscheduled operations are included if a number of such operations can be predicted to occur during a given period of time based on operating experience.

 Polarized Light Microscopy (PLM) – Refers to EPA 600/R-93/116 or equivalent.

-Potential For Damage – Circumstances in which:
+Potential For Damage – Circumstances in which either applies:

 ACM is in an area regularly used by building occupants, including maintenance personnel, in the course of their normal activities.